 https://www.bearingpoint.com/de-de/ueber-uns/pressemitteilungen-und-medienberichte/pressemitteilungen/zwischen-reagenzglas-und-algorithmus-das-labor-der-zukunft-unter-dem-mikroskop/

-Source: BearingPoint (03/2025)
+Source: BearingPoint (March 2025)

 Infographics

-Study on the transformation of laboratories
+Study on the Transformation of Laboratories

 https://www.bearingpoint.com/files/Digital_Lab_Studie_Infografik_final.pdf?download=0&itemId=1281183

-Networked hardware optimizes laboratory processes and research quality
+Connected hardware optimizes laboratory processes and research quality

 https://www.bearingpoint.com/files/Tranformation_von_Laboren_UseCase_01_final.pdf?download=0&itemId=1283535